GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_C.md

-Copyright (c) 2023 Continous Audit and Reporting (CAR) Lab at Rutgers University, 1 Washington Park, NJ, USA
+Copyright (c) 2023 Continous Audit and Reporting (CAR) Lab at Rutgers University, 1 Washington Park, NJ, USA.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal